gaidardzhiev/sh2elf/readme.md

 - **Pipelines**: the `|` operator connects stdout of the left stage to stdin of the right one.
 Arbitrary length pipelines are supported, mixing built-ins and external commands.

-- **Conditional execution**: `&&` runs the following pipeline only when the previous command succeeds (exit status `0`), while `||` runs the next pipeline only when the previous command fails (non-zero status).
-Conditions short-circuit without altering the last exit status.
+- **Conditional execution**: `&&` runs the following pipeline only when the previous command succeeds (exit status `0`), while `||` runs the next pipeline only when the previous command fails (non zero status).
+Conditions short circuit without altering the last exit status.

 - **Redirection**: each stage accepts a single input (`< file`) and single output redirection (`> file` overwrite, `>> file` append).
 Redirections must have a word argument and cannot appear without an accompanying command.